 Pictionary is a competitive communication game that forces teams to think fast without the aid of words.

-This game is easy to make virtual with the use of Zoom’s drawing tool; the player responsible for drawing will just share their screen so the rest of the party can see what they are drawing.
+This game is easy to make virtual with Zoom’s drawing tool; the player responsible for drawing will just share their screen so the rest of the party can see what they are drawing.

 Anyone who is interested in a classic competition of wits and artistic creativity will appreciate this game.